IN THE STATE TAX COMMISSION OF MISSOURI

-The decision of the Greene County Board of Equalization (BOE) sustaining the assessment made by Rick Kessinger, Assessor, Greene County, Missouri, (Respondent) is AFFIRMED.
-Consumer Credit Counseling of Springfield, Missouri, (Complainant) did not present substantial and persuasive evidence establishing that the subject property is exempt from ad valorem taxation under Article X, Section 6, of the Missouri Constitution for tax year 2016.
+The decision of the Jackson County Board of Equalization (BOE) sustaining the assessment made by Robert Murphy, Assessor, Jackson County, Missouri (Respondent) is SET ASIDE.
+International House of Prayer – Forerunner Christian Fellowship (Complainant) presented substantial and persuasive evidence establishing that the subject property is exempt from ad valorem taxation under Article X, Section 6, of the Missouri Constitution for tax year 2017-2018.

-Case heard and decided by Senior Hearing Officer Amy S. Westermann (Hearing Officer).
+Case heard and decided by Chief Counsel Maureen Monaghan (Hearing Officer).

-Complainant appealed Respondent’s ad valorem taxation of the subject property on the ground that the subject property qualified for exemption in 2016 because Complainant, a not-for-profit Internal Revenue Service Section 501(c)(3) organization, used the property for educational and charitable purposes.
+Complainant appealed Respondent’s ad valorem taxation of the subject property on the ground that the subject property qualified for exemption in 2017 because Complainant, a not-for-profit Internal Revenue Service Section 501(c)(3) organization, used the property for religious purposes.
 Complainant did not challenge the assessed valuation of the subject property.

 FINDINGS OF FACT